 My name is Julia R. Norgaard and I am an Assistant Professor of Economics at Pepperdine University.
-I received my Ph.D from George Mason University.
-I am a Ph.D.
-Fellow at the Mercatus Center and a Graduate Lecturer at George Mason University.
+I received my Ph.D from George Mason University where I was a Ph.D.
+Fellow at the Mercatus Center and a Graduate Lecturer.
 In 2015, I received my Master's degree in economics from George Mason University in Fairfax, Virginia.
 I graduated with a B.A. in economics with a minor in mathematics from The University of San Diego in 2012.
 My interests include applied microeconomics and political economy as well as law and economics and development.
 I have a passion for both researching and teaching economics.

 Economics institutions shape economic incentives: the incentives to become educated, to save and invest, to innovate and adopt new technologies, and so on.
 It is the political process that determines what economic institutions people live under, and it is the political institutions that determine how this process works. - Daron Acemoglu